Bathe With an Ostomy-The Easy Way

 - A Medline Wipe Protectant Skin Sureprep-to treat the area around the stoma before adhering the wafer to your skin

-- A plastic bag to put soiled paper towels in to properly dispose and remove from the bathroom
+- A plastic bag to put soiled paper towels in to properly dispose of and remove from the bathroom

 - A hair dryer to dry the area thoroughly before you apply the new ostomy wafer and pouch set